During orthodontic treatment, you need to wear various elastics. Power chain braces or ortho power chains are one of those.

 Here are some tips to clean teeth with power chain braces:

 - Learn the proper method of flossing teeth and do it regularly while wearing braces.
 Take time to remove food debris from power chains, braces, and teeth.

-- Brush your tooth regularly using the proper methods with braces on teeth.
-Be careful to protect the elastic chain from getting damaged.
+- Brush your tooth regularly using the proper methods with braces on your teeth.

 - Rinsing the mouth is the easiest way to maintain oral hygiene.
 So, do it regularly every time after taking food.